nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Undo the latest command.<br>
 Format: `undo`

-> * Reverts the change done by the command that was run previously.
+> * Reverts the change done by the previous command.

 ### 2.9.
 Redo

-Reverts the previous undo.<br>
+Reverts the previous undo action.<br>
 Format: `redo`

-> * Reverts the change done by the previous undo.
+> * Reverts the change done by the previous undo action.

 ### 2.10.
 Find